fmirkowski/sciPar/README.md

-# Research Paper Discovery Platform

-# Start Here!
+# SciPar - Bridge Academic Research & Business Innovation

 [Visit SciPar](https://scipar.vercel.app)

-A platform designed to bridge the gap between academic research and business innovation.
-This application helps business professionals and industry experts discover relevant research papers and connect directly with researchers.
+## What is SciPar?

+SciPar is a platform that makes academic research accessible and actionable for business professionals.
+We eliminate the barriers between groundbreaking research and practical business applications by translating complex academic papers into clear, business-focused insights.

+## Why SciPar?

+- 🎯 **Save Time**: Stop spending hours searching through academic databases and decoding complex research papers
+- 💡 **Find Innovation**: Discover research-backed solutions that can give your business a competitive edge
+- 🤝 **Expert Access**: Connect directly with researchers to get implementation guidance
+- 📊 **Business Focus**: Get summaries and insights tailored for business applications
+- 🔍 **Smart Search**: Use natural language to find relevant papers - just like talking to a colleague

+## How It Works

+1. **Discover**: Explain your business challenge in plain English
+2. **Understand**: Get AI-powered summaries focused on practical applications
+3. **Connect**: Reach out to researchers for expert implementation guidance

-## Features
+## Core Features

-- 🔍 Natural language paper search
+- 🧠 Intuitive natural language paper search
+- 📝 Paper summaries adapted to your needs
-- 👥 Direct researcher communication
+- 👥 Researcher communication platform
-- 📊 Paper relevance scoring
-- 💼 Business-focused paper summaries
+- 💼 Industry-specific paper recommendations
-- 🎯 Personalized recommendations

 ## Tech Stack